ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 -  Changelog is missing bug references
 -  Launchpad-Bugs-Fixed header in the changes file is missing (this happens if you generate it on a pure Debian system for example)
--  Launchpad-Bugs-Fixed header doesn’t track all bugs that need verifying before this SRU lands.
-For example if you’re building on an existing SRU in proposed, then -v may be required when you build the source package
+-  Launchpad-Bugs-Fixed header doesn't track all bugs that need verifying before this SRU lands.
+For example if you're building on an existing SRU in proposed, then -v may be required when you build the source package

 Verification
 ~~~~~~~~~~~~

--  Verification doesn’t state what version was tested or from where it
+-  Verification doesn't state what version was tested or from where it
    was obtained.
--  Verification doesn’t state what test steps were performed.
+-  Verification doesn't state what test steps were performed.
 Just
    stating that you followed the Test Plan is fine.
 But we often get
-   verification comments saying “it works for me” which quite reasonably
+   verification comments saying "it works for me" which quite reasonably
-   didn’t follow the Test Plan, and we need to differentiate the same
+   didn't follow the Test Plan, and we need to differentiate the same
    cases so please avoid ambiguity.
 -  Verification used packages from outside the archive (eg. a local
    build or PPA).